 In the design process careful consideration was taken in the lateral bracing of the frame.
 One of the first areas that we considered was the bottom bracket.
 The bottom bracket shell and first lower link pivot shell is one ‘Egg’ shaped fully CNC’d Steel peace, currently referred to as quite simply “The Egg”.

 Knowing that aluminium has been used in full suspension design for a long time, the aluminium rational of ‘stiff and light’ works brilliantly for Full Suspension mountain bikes and has been proven iteratively over the last 20 years.
 For a suspension unit the ideals are: stiffness to maintain geometry and power transfer, and lightness to reduce unsprung weight.
 Unsprung weight is the weight of any parts that support the wheel to the main frame before the shock.

-In the real world a light suspension unit give these benefits.
 More compliance, more small bump absorption, quicker rebound and places far less load on the shock damping internals, so it can run less damping, reducing heat and improving shock consistency over a long run down the mountain.
 So the lighter and stiffer the back end the better!